 2) Pasteurization vs. Raw

 Second, the milk I used to drink was pasteurized.
 Pasteurization changes the proteins in milk, making them much harder to digest.
 Pasteurization also kills all of the beneficial enzymes and good bacteria in the milk that help with digestion and with absorption of vitamins and minerals.

 The good bacteria in the raw milk actually act as a natural protection against any possible bad bacteria that might be in the milk.
 Pasteurization can also diminish the vitamin and mineral content of the milk.
-Some vitamins (like B6 and B12) are almost completely destroyed during the pasteurization process and some are greatly reduced (more than half of the Vitamin C content is lost in pasteurized milk, for example.)
+Some vitamins (like B6 and B12) are almost completely destroyed during the pasteurization process and some others, like Vitamin C, are greatly reduced.

 The milk I used to drink was also homogenized.
 Homogenization is another modern process that alters the natural structure of the milk by using intense pressure to break the fat particles of the milk down until they are so small that the cream no longer separates and rises to the top.
 This process (like with pasteurization) changes the structure of the milk, making it harder for the body to digest.

 4) Unhealthy Cows

 Also, the milk I was drinking came from cows which, sadly, were most likely raised in confinement on large factory farms rather than allowed to graze on pasture on small family farms.
 This would really be a subject for a separate post, but many cows today are raised in very unhealthy and often even inhumane environments, crowded together indoors in filthy living conditions, fed all kinds of things that aren’t part of their natural diet, and never able to graze on fresh grass.